Message switching: History

 Western Union operated a message switching system, Plan 55-A, for processing telegrams in the 1950s.
 Leonard Kleinrock wrote a doctoral thesis at the Massachusetts Institute of Technology in 1962 that analyzed queueing delays in this system.

 Message switching was built by Collins Radio Company, Newport Beach, California, during the period 1959–1963 for sale to large airlines, banks and railroads.

 The original design for the ARPANET was Wesley Clark's April 1967 proposal for using Interface Message Processors to create a message switching network.
 After the seminal meeting at the first ACM Symposium on Operating Systems Principles in October 1967, where Roger Scantlebury presented Donald Davies work and referenced the work of Paul Baran, Larry Roberts incorporated packet switching into the design.

 The SITA High-Level Network (HLN) became operational in 1969, handling data traffic for airlines in real time via a message-switched network over common carrier leased lines.
 It was organised to act like a packet-switching network.

 Message switching systems are nowadays mostly implemented over packet-switched or circuit-switched data networks.
 Each message is treated as a separate entity.
 Each message contains addressing information, and at each switch this information is read and the transfer path to the next switch is decided.
 Depending on network conditions, a conversation of several messages may not be transferred over the same path.
 Each message is stored (usually on hard drive due to RAM limitations) before being transmitted to the next switch.
 Because of this it is also known as a 'store and forward' network.
-Email is a common application for message switching.
-A delay in delivering email is allowed real-time data transfer between two computers.
+Email is a common application for message switching because a delay in delivering email is acceptable.